owenhoagie/owenhoagie/README.md

 > Utilized **logistic regression** and **multinomial logistic regression** for match and set outcome forecasting.

 #### 🔹 [**EasyRoManage**](https://github.com/owenhoagie/EasyRoManage)
-> A **Discord bot** for Roblox developers to manage player data, track logins, and enforce bans.
+> A **Discord bot** for Roblox developers to manage player data, track logins, and enforce bans on games with over 300,000+ visits.
 > Integrates **Firebase** and **Roblox Open Cloud API** for synchronized data, real-time analytics, and secure blacklist management.

 ---